Women’s Drug Rehab Program

 Research indicates that biological gender or one’s gender at birth plays a vital role in developing substance use disorders.
 National statistics show biological gender is a critical component of substance use and abuse factors.
 Some common examples include when (the age) people start using, the type of substances they use, and how their brain and body react to drugs and alcohol.
 Women, for example, are statistically more likely than men to report abusing prescription drugs like oxycontin or codeine.
 In contrast, men are more likely to struggle with challenges related to alcohol and marijuana use.

 Biology also plays a significant role in why women begin using drugs and alcohol.
 Research shows women often start using drugs or alcohol because they seek a coping mechanism to manage or dull symptoms related to a history of trauma or trauma they experience in their current environment.
 Many women who are diagnosed with a substance use disorder have a family history of substance abuse, trauma, or mental illness.

-When discussing differences between men and women’s substance abuse, you also have to look at the severity and consistency of use.
-Typically, women begin using at lower rates (lower doses or more infrequent doses) than men; however, their frequency of use and the amount they use escalate faster than males.
-Women often seek help overcoming addiction sooner but frequently present with higher rates of dual diagnosis conditions such as mood disorders or anxiety disorders.
+When discussing differences between men’s and women’s substance abuse, you also have to look at the severity and consistency of use.
+Typically, women begin using at lower rates (lower doses or more infrequent doses) than men.
+However, their frequency of use and the amount they use escalates faster than males.
+Women often seek help overcoming addiction sooner, but frequently present with higher rates of dual-diagnosis conditions such as mood disorders or anxiety disorders.

 The Benefits of a Women’s Addiction Treatment Center